92% of B2B marketers use LinkedIn as their primary social media channel for marketing.

 Follow up messages can include asking them for a good time to chat, providing useful resources, or asking if you’re speaking with the correct person.

-Let’s wrap these LinkedIn marketing strategies
+Let’s wrap up these LinkedIn copywriting and marketing strategies

 LinkedIn is an awesome platform for both B2C and B2C marketing.